 If you intend to take Sagano Scenic Railway and take JR train to come back to Arashiyama or Kyoto, Kansai Area Pass and Sanyo Area Pass cover only to Hozukyo station.
 The nearest station of Torokko Kameoka station is JR Umahoti station.
 But this station is out of coverage area of Kansai Area Pass and Sanyo Area Pass.
 If you use JR Pass or Kansai WIDE Area Pass, it is covered.

 If you use JR Pass, JR Bus service can be used by only JR Pass.
-Please see the post, Japan Rail Pass is the best way to explore Kyoto?
-How to use Japan Rail Pass in Kyoto.
+Please see the post below to find more information:

 Other JR passes, such as Kansai Area Pass and other JR West deals do not cover any bus services.